chromaui/rrweb/README.md

 To distinguish Chromatic-specific builds from those coming from rrweb-io, a `-noAbsolute` label is appended to the end of the package version.
 If more than one Chromatic build is produced based off of the same rrweb-io version, a number is appended to the end of that label (e.g. `2.0.0-alpha.17-noAbsolute.1`).

+1. Switch to branch `master` and pull latest
-1. In `packages/rrweb-snapshot/package.json`, set the appropriate `-noAbsolute.X` version
+2. In `packages/rrweb-snapshot/package.json`, set the appropriate `-noAbsolute.X` version
-2. CD to `packages/rrweb-snapshot`
+3. Run `cd packages/rrweb-snapshot`
+4. Run `yarn test` and ensure all passes
+5. Run `yarn build`
-3. Run `npm publish`
+6. Run `npm publish`

 ## Guide